Noel Clarke: Viewpoint

-In 2021, Clarke starred in and executively produced the ITV police procedural miniseries Viewpoint, which aired on ITV nightly from 26 April 2021.
+In 2021, Clarke starred in and executive produced the ITV police procedural miniseries Viewpoint, which aired on ITV nightly from 26 April 2021.
 However, prior to the fourth episode's broadcast on 29 April, The Guardian reported that Clarke was the subject of allegations of sexual harassment and intimidation by 20 women, which he denied.
 Although the episode aired as planned, the finale of Viewpoint was withdrawn from its intended broadcast on 30 April, and was replaced by a new episode of It'll Be Alright on the Night.
 The final episode was instead released onto ITV's on-demand platform, ITV Hub (and STV Player), alongside previous episodes, for 48 hours.
 The episodes were streamed without advertisements.

 Boarders and Crongton Knights

-Prior to the sexual misconduct and bullying allegations made against him, in 2021, Clarke was attached to two TV projects for the BBC.
-The first was Crongton, an adaptation of the book series Crongton Knights by Alex Wheatle, for CBBC or BBC Three.
-Clarke was overseeing the adaptation, his first major project for children, through his production company, but it ended up being transferred to New Pictures and debuted on BBC Three, in March 2025.
+On 29 March 2021, it was announced that Clarke would be honoured at the British Academy Film Awards for Outstanding British Contribution to Cinema, to be presented on the weekend of 10 and 11 April.

-The second was the coming-of-age school-based drama series Boarders for BBC Three, which Clarke created from scratch, after reading a newspaper article about a scholarship scheme for underprivileged young black teenagers.
-Due to scheduling conflicts with writing and producing a cancelled fourth series of Bulletproof and an also cancelled second series of Viewpoint, Clarke hired Timewasters creator Daniel Lawrence Taylor to write off the original concept and add his own tone.
-However, after the Guardian article was released, Clarke was removed from the project and Taylor was left as the sole lead writer and creator of the show, when the show debuted on BBC Three, in February 2024.
+In early 2021, Clarke was attached to two TV projects for the BBC: Crongton and Boarders.
+Both were transferred after allegations of sexual misconduct were published in The Guardian in April of that year.